 Reaching - The distance away from the body that a load is held greatly affects the forces on the back, shoulders, and arms.
 The farther the reach, the more physically stressful the task.

-One-Handed Lifts - The tables should not be used to evaluate one-handed tasks (including pushing/pulling).
+One-Handed Lifts - The online tool should not be used to evaluate one-handed tasks (including pushing/pulling).
 By nature, these tasks place uneven loads on the back and may present a greater physical stress than two-handed lifts.

-Do not use population percentages in these tables to determine whether male or female workers can perform certain jobs and then place workers accordingly.
+Do not use this online tool to determine whether male or female workers can perform certain jobs and then place workers accordingly.

-To effectively use these Tables requires training in ergonomics and task evaluation methods.
+To effectively use this online tool requires training in ergonomics and task evaluation methods.
 Users should be trained in how to collect the hand distance, lifting distance, and task frequency measurements.
 Liberty Mutual Insurance workers compensation insured customers can call our Risk Control Services department for details (866-757-7324).